Behil-Alemu/Field-Recorder/Proposal.md

 - What kinds of issues might you run into with your API?
 This is especially important if you are creating your own API, web scraping produces notoriously messy data.
 >Creating an interactive map sounds like trouble.
 When the app is opened for the first time, it asks for locations access.
+The map has to be easy to use, with options to zoom in/out, pan, and add/remove pins.
 How to do that seems hard.
 Take a picture of sample(how to access camera).
+Error handling and validation for user inputs
 - Is there any sensitive information you need to secure?
 >Sensitive information would be user's login information.
+Encrypted sensitive information with authentication and authorization
 - What functionality will your app include?
     - [ ] Login
     - [ ] search sample scientific name based on common name